Reusable Menstrual Cups

 When you have an outbreak of Trich, your genitals will be inflamed, which makes it easier to contract HIV, and other STI’s.
 That’s why treatment is recommended as soon as possible.

-Cause #2: Pelvic Inflammatory Disease
+Cause #2 of Greenish Discharge: Pelvic Inflammatory Disease

 The second reason why you may have green discharge is because of PID.
 It’s an infection of the female genital structures like the fallopian tubes or uterus.
 It’s often caused by Gonorrhoeae or Trachomatis.